 But have no fear.
 It’s a normal part of their development.
 You need the experience

-to master your fears is a good thing.
+your fears is a good thing.

 Almost all children have fears.
 Some of the most common fears are of bugs or ghosts.

 And kids are afraid of pretty much the same things, no matter where in the world they

 What are those common fears, and when do they typically turn up in children’s lives?